Ohio Home Buying • Cincinnati Real Estate • 2026 Guide

 • Can I build a fence?

-You don’t need to be “nice” about HOA rules.
+You do not need to be nice about HOA rules.
 You need to be clear.
 Your home should fit your life, not the other way around.

 If you want appliances or specific items, they should be written clearly.
-In the video, I call out appliances and personal items: fridge, washer/dryer, curtains, TVs, swingsets, spell it out.
+Fridge, washer and dryer, curtains, TVs, swingsets, spell it out.

 Simple rule: If it matters to you, put it in writing.

-Now here’s the spicy part: post-occupancy (when the seller stays after closing) can be convenient, but it increases risk for buyers.
+Post-occupancy, when the seller stays after closing, can be convenient, but it increases risk for buyers.

 If a seller asks for post-occupancy, think like a CEO: